teofilobd/UnityVoxelStudy/README.md

 - For each pixel in the render target, a ray is traced from the camera passing through it.
   - If the ray hits a bounding box of a voxels volume, get the minimum distance (if any) among all the voxels in the volume and shade using the voxel and volume properties.

- This naive implementation raymarching is quite heavy for the purpose of this project, but I will talk more about it in the <a href=#challenges-and-future-work->Challenges</a> section.
+ This naive implementation raymarching is quite heavy for the purpose of this project, but I will talk more about it in the <a href=#challenges-and-future-work->"Challenges and Future Work"</a> section.

 ## Android Build <a href="#summary">↑</a>